 - cardiovascular MRI

 - breast MRI

 - body MRI [chest (non-cardiac), abdomen, pelvis, extremity]

 - musculoskeletal MRI

 - neurological MRI

 - MRA

 These accreditation Standards and Guidelines are the minimum standards for accreditation of MRI facilities.
 Standards are the minimum requirements to which an accredited facility is held accountable.
 Guidelines are descriptions, examples, or recommendations that elaborate on the Standards.
 Guidelines are not required, but can assist with interpretation of the Standards.
+Standards are printed in regular typeface in outline form.
+Guidelines are printed in italic typeface in narrative form.

 New or emerging technologies, protocols and other novel imaging or interventional approaches not included in guidelines published by professional societies must have supporting documentation that demonstrates adherence to manufacturer's training, safety specifications and quality control specifications as applicable.

-Facilities are encouraged to contact the IAC for guidance related to utilization of new technology not currently addressed in the IAC Standards.
+Facilities are encouraged to contact the IAC for quidance related to utilization of new technology not currently addressed in the IAC Standards.